IgnaceMenace/fuzzel-polkit-agent/README.md

 fuzzel-polkit-agent
 ```

-Start the polkit agent with any additional argument passed directly to rofi :
+Start the polkit agent with any additional argument passed directly to fuzzel :
 ```sh
 fuzzel-polkit-agent -theme PATH -monitor NUM
 ```